 While Fusarium graminearum is a dangerous lifeform, that makes it even more urgent to study it and understand it.
 This is what Jian's field of study was.
-She started in China and was invited (hired) to continue it in Michigan.
+She started in China and was invited (hired) to continue her research in Michigan.

-Jian received her doctorate in plant pathogens from Zhejiang University, the complaint states.
+Jian received her doctorate in plant pathogens from Zhejiang University.
 She received money from a Chinese foundation with backing from the Chinese government to conduct research on a fungus known as Fusarium graminearum, the complaint states.

 Jian is a citizen of China who received a doctorate degree in plant pathogens from Zhejiang University